-SCADA, on the other hand, was built to meet the need of covering a large territory (or even an entire nation).This opened up new doors and remote-management possibilities in several industries, including: manufacturing, water and sewage, electric power generation and mass transit.For this reason, SCADA programming is a very important skill in the modern economy.
+SCADA, on the other hand, was built to meet the need of large area usage (or even an entire nation).This opened up new doors and remote-management options in several industries, including: manufacturing, water and sewage, electric power generation and mass transit.For this reason, SCADA programming is a very important skill in the modern economy.

 An RTU web interface is a great example of "configuring" a SCADA implementation rather than "programming".
-After you've wired various inputs into the RTU, you'll have to tell the RTU (via its web interface) what to call each item.
+After you've wired some inputs into the RTU, you'll have to tell the RTU (via its web interface) what to call each item.
 Did you wire in a temperature sensor?
 A generator voltage?
 Something else?

 Software Languages used in SCADA Programming

-SCADA configuration example:
+SCADA system example:

 One client came to DPS with the following requirements:

 While SCADA technology was developed somewhat later, similar monitoring systems have been in use since the 1960s.
-Such systems are collectively called DCS (Distributed Control System).
-DCS have conventionally been used for facilities like factories.
+Such systems are called DCS (Distributed Control System).
+DCS have been used for facilities like factories.